 Do I need a visa to visit Australia?
 Anyone who is a non-Australian or New Zealand Passport holder requires a visa to enter Australia.
 We will issue the visa for you at the time of issuing your airline ticket.

 Do I need a visa to visit New Zealand?
-If you are a Canadian or USA Passport holder you do not need a visa to enter New Zealand subject to the length of your stay.
-We will advise you of this at the time of your booking with us.
+As of the 01st October 2019 if you are travelling on a Canadian or USA Passport you will need to apply for an NZeTA before your arrival.
+We will assist our clients with this at the time of issuing their airline ticket.

 How long does my passport need to be valid for?
 We recommend that your passport always be valid for at least 6 months after your return to your home country.